A Sensitivity Analysis Methodology for Rule-Based Stochastic Chemical Systems: Introduction

 A key feature of our method is that the number of repetitions of each simulation is chosen in a structured manner that aims at balancing computational time with precision achieved at each point in the parameter space.
 For this, we leverage statistical concepts such as the Central Limit Theorem for quantifying the uncertainty of the estimated gradient as an angular uncertainty of the gradient's direction.
 Since this uncertainty varies for each nominal-perturbation pair of points, we adapt the number of simulations accordingly to ensure consistent precision.
 Finite difference approaches in the literature have proven to be effective~\cite{rabitz1983sensitivity, turanyi1990sensitivity, gunawan2005sensitivity, rathinam2010efficient}.
 However, some works argue against it due to the excessive number of function evaluations required and its unreliability in the presence of noise~\cite{nocedal1999numerical,saltelli2005sensitivity}.
-Working with low-dimensional parameter spaces in rule-based systems and employing a systematic and adaptive method for result averaging help us mitigate these issues in our approach.
+Working with low-dimensional parameter spaces in rule-based systems (which will be introduced in subsection \nameref{Subsec:Rule-based}) and employing a systematic and adaptive method for result averaging help us mitigate these issues in our approach.

 Additionally, we present results as a series of vector fields over the parameter space, offering a more interpretable view compared to other sensitivity analysis techniques.
 These visualizations help identify directions within the input space for improving robustness or optimizing observable values, and capture the combined effects of multiple parameters.
-We also calculate global sensitivity coefficients for each parameter to quantify their overall importance and impact on the model.
+We also calculate global sensitivity coefficients for each parameter to quantify their impact on the model and importance across sampled points in the parameter space.

 The rest of this paper is structured as follows.
 In section \nameref{Sec:SCS}, we introduce stochastic chemical systems and modeling formalisms. \nameref{Sec:RW} provides a review of existing approaches for deterministic and stochastic modeling.
 In section \nameref{Sec:Method}, we describe our approach in detail. \nameref{Sec:Examples} illustrates this methodology using the well-known Michaelis-Menten kinetics and a rule-based model for formose chemistry.
-Finally, section \nameref{Sec:Conclusion} closes the paper by summarizing the work we have carried out.
+Finally, in \nameref{Sec:Conclusion} we close the paper by summarizing the work we have carried out.